Master of Divinity

 Free Electives

-Students can take a maximum of 8 elective courses through Wycliffe College or any other Toronto School of Theology member college.
+- Students can take up to 8 free electives, either through Wycliffe College, or any other Toronto School of Theology member college.

 Residence Requirement

-The MDiv requires two semesters of full time in-person.
-Alternatively, if a student has maintained at least three courses per fall and winter semester from the beginning of their program and been actively involved in chapel groups and the life of the college this will also fulfill the residency requirement.
+The MDiv requires two semesters of full time in-person study.
+Alternatively, if a student has maintained at least three courses per fall and winter semester from the beginning of their program, and been actively involved in chapel groups and the life of the college, this will also fulfil the residency requirement.

 Eligibility